harutofun/harutofun/README.md

 ----- IMPORTANT NOTES -----
 # i'm currently working on several one-shot manga projects, and i'll continue creating more until each one reaches the goal of 100 readers on Amazon!
 # i must FEED the IMAGINATION CREATURE
+# you will recognize me by the way i write (very very quietly)